bnnyng/garden/content/Homotopy equivalence.md

 status: 🔨
 publish:
 date: 2024-12-04 13:53
-lastmod: 2025-02-04T11:45:25-05:00
+lastmod: 2025-05-07T14:28:42-04:00
 ---
 # Overview and basic definition

 Two *spaces* are **homotopy equivalent** if one can be continuously deformed into the other; this is parallels the notion of [[Homotopies|homotopy]], which says when one *map* can be continuously deformed into the other.
 A key property of homotopy equivalence is that two spaces with the same **homotopy type** have the same [[Fundamental groups|fundamental group]].
 Homotopy equivalence also preserves the usual invariants like [[(Path-)connectedness|connectedness]], [[(Path-)connectedness|path-connectedness]], and [[Compactness|compactness]].

->[!example] Definition: Homotopy equivalence between maps, homotopy equivalent spaces
+>[!definition] Homotopy equivalence between maps, homotopy equivalent spaces
 >A [[Continuous functions|continuous]] map $f : X \to Y$ is a **homotopy equivalence** if there exists $g : Y \to X$ such that we have [[Homotopies|homotopies]]
 >$$
 >g \circ f \simeq \text{id}_X \quad \quad f \circ g \simeq \text{id}_Y.